RESIDENTIAL FIRE SYSTEM REQUIREMENTS

 Method A – Design Based on a Standardized Pressure.

 Typically this methodology is used when the fire system can be based on a standard pressure of either 35-psi or 45-psi (based on the site specific location within SJWD’s service area).
-The process involves contacting SJWD’s Engineering Department and requesting a “Standard Pressure” for a given parcel or location.
-There is no fee associated with this methodology for obtaining a standard pressure value from SJWD.
+The process involves contacting SJWD’s Engineering Depa rtment and requesting a “Standard Pressure” for a given parcel or location.
+The current fee for this service can be found on SJWD’s current fee schedule.
 A copy of the design procedure for this methodology can be referenced here:SJWD - Residential Fire Sprinkler Standard Pressure Design Procedure

 Method B – Design Based on a Flow and Pressure Analysis.